MS-DOS Commands :: FAQ

 See: doskey

-How do I run chkdsk or scandisk to repair disk errors?
+How do I run chkdsk to repair disk errors?

 See: chkdsk